Mukhtar Ahmad Bandh

 Mukhtar Ahmad Bandh is an Indian politician who serves as the Vice-Chairperson of the Pulwama District Development Council (DDC) in Jammu and Kashmir.
 He is affiliated with the Jammu and Kashmir National Conference (JKNC), and was elected from the Litter constituency in the Pulwama DDC in December 2020 with the People's Alliance for Gupkar Declaration (PAGD) coalition.

 Early life and family

 Mukhtar Ahmad Bandh hails from Banderpora village of Pulwama district in the Kashmir Valley.
 He is the son of Mohammad Khalil Bandh, a senior politician and former minister in Jammu and Kashmir government.

 Political career

 In 2019 Bandh was detained in the state-wide protests in Jammu and Kashmir after the abrogation of Article 370 by the Indian parliament.
 He was elected from the Litter constituency in the Pulwama District Development Council (PDDC) in 2020 on the JKNC party ticket, and subsequently won its vice-chairperson post.

-In 2025 he was appointed the district president for the JKNC in Pulwama.